Each of the 7 continents on our planet are home to incredible mountain landscapes.

 Both the Australian Alps and Southern Alps in New Zealand are rich in varied mountain landscapes, although the latter is more picturesque and offers greater hiking and mountaineering experiences.

 The highlights of the region are definitely Mount Cook / Aoraki in New Zealand, and Puncak Jaya / Cartensz Pyramid in Indonesia.
+See our 20 Best Hikes in New Zealand article for a comprehensive guide on choosing your best-suited day and multi-day hikes.

 From the incredible mountain ranges of the Alps, Dolomites and Pyrenees to the amazing trails in Scandinavia, in the Scottish Highlands and across the Mediterranean, you can be sure that Europe offers some of the most amazing mountain scenery.